Get Started

 How to open the MicroBlocks editor and connect your board.

-To run MicroBlocks in the Chrome or Edge browser, click Run in the navigation bar at the top of the screen.
+Browser: Open the MicroBlocks editor in a Chrome or Edge browser by clicking the Run button in the navigation bar at the top of the MicroBlocks website.

-Plug in your board, then click the USB icon.
+Plug in your board, then click the connect button on the right side of the editor's top bar.

-Select your board from the browser dialog, then click Connect.
+Select your board from the USB connect dialog, then click Connect.

-If you have installed the MicroBlocks firmware (see Board Setup) a green circle should appear behind the USB icon.
+If you have installed the MicroBlocks firmware (see Board Setup) the connect button will turn green and the board name will appear.

 For a quick introduction to using MicroBlocks, check out this video (micro:bit) or this one (Circuit Playground Express or Bluefruit).
 You can also explore the user guide and blocks reference manual.